 Prior to joining the CDT, Robert was working as a Software Engineer and focused on security projects that involved the setup and configuration of cloud infrastructure, anti-Spam solutions, VPNs, firewalls and ensuring companies were PCI DSS compliant.
 He then achieved the MSc in Information Security at Royal Holloway.

 - Erin Hales

 Erin studied maths at the University of Manchester and did an MSc in Maths and Foundations of Computer Science at the University of Oxford before joining the CDT.
-She is interested in post-quantum cryptography, with a particular interest in Homomorphic Encryption.
+She is interested in (lattice-based) post-quantum cryptography, with a particular interest in Homomorphic Encryption.
 Recently she has also been working on security reductions for Learning with Errors and related lattice problems.

 - Panicos Karkallis